 Possibly (upgraded after finding multiple, separate reports of issues with FastSnail and Charjenpro docks).
 The general advise of the community stands: don’t use third party docks.
 Stick with Nintendo’s dock and its included power adapter.

 - Official Nintendo docks have been on sale for $69 the last couple of weeks (hmm, I wonder why).
 Check out /r/NintendoSwitchDeals to see when they’re on sale.
+Update: Official docks continue to go on sale regularly, as low as $50.

 - If size is your issue you could look at getting a Nintendo dock replacement case.
 These are smaller plastic cases which you transfer the Nintendo electronics into.
 This presents its own set of risks, do your homework first.